Scientific Name(s): Bacillus clausii

 Uses and Pharmacology

-Probiotics are intended to assist the body's natural gut microbiota.Gastroenterology 2016 The potential mechanisms by which probiotics exert their action include production of pathogen-inhibitory substances, inhibition of pathogen attachment, inhibition of the action of microbial toxins, stimulation of immunoglobulin A, and trophic effects on intestinal mucosa.
+Probiotics are intended to assist the body's natural gut microbiota.(WGO 2017) The potential mechanisms by which probiotics exert their action include production of pathogen-inhibitory substances, inhibition of pathogen attachment, inhibition of the action of microbial toxins, stimulation of immunoglobulin A, and trophic effects on intestinal mucosa.
 Each agent or preparation may have unique actions, with some bacterial strains being more or less effective than others.
-Trials included in meta-analyses are generally heterogeneous, especially with respect to the strain of probiotic used.Di Caro 2005, Hill 2013, Oelschlaeger 2010, Ohland 2010 See also the Probiotics monograph.
+Trials included in meta-analyses are generally heterogeneous, especially with respect to the strain of probiotic used.(Di Caro 2005, Hill 2013, Oelschlaeger 2010, Ohland 2010) See also the Probiotics monograph.

-A 3-week pilot study was conducted during the pollen season in 20 allergic children (average age, 13.4 years).
+A 3-week pilot study was conducted to evaluate potential effects of B. clausii on nasal symptoms, eosinophils, and use of antihistamines during the pollen season in 20 children with allergies (average age, 13.4 years).
 All 20 children were allowed levocetirizine 5 mg for symptomatic relief.
-Ten children were randomly assigned to receive 3 vials of oral B. clausii per day (2 x 109 spores/vial) in addition to levocetirizine.
-Compared with baseline, a significant improvement in total nasal symptoms and nasal eosinophils was observed in the B. clausii group (P = 0.049 and P = 0.048, respectively); this improvement was not observed in the control group, which received only on-demand antihistamine (levocetirizine).
-Children receiving B. clausii also required fewer days of levocetirizine use than children in the control group (8.1 vs 11.1 days; P = 0.034).Ciprandi 2005
+Ten children were randomly assigned to receive 3 vials of oral B. clausii per day (2x109 spores/vial) in addition to levocetirizine.
+Compared with baseline, significant improvements in total nasal symptoms and nasal eosinophils were observed in the B. clausii group (P=0.049 and P=0.048, respectively); this improvement was not observed in the control group, which received only on-demand antihistamine (levocetirizine).
+Children receiving B. clausii also required fewer days of levocetirizine use than children in the control group (8.1 vs 11.1 days; P=0.034).(Ciprandi 2005)

-Of the 21 strains of Bacillus spp. (eg, B. clausii, Bacillus subtilis, Bacillus lentus, Bacillus pumilus, Bacillus firmus, Bacillus megaterium, Bacillus spp.) tested for inhibition of genotoxicity against 4 genotoxins (4-nitroquinoline-1-oxide [4-NQO], the nitrosamine N-methyl-N′-nitro-nitrosoguanidine [MNNG], AFB1, and MeIQ), all strains reduced genotoxicity without the species-strain specificities that have been reported for the probiotics lactobacilli and bifidobacteria.
+Of the 21 strains of Bacillus spp. (eg, B. clausii, B. subtilis, Bacillus lentus, Bacillus pumilus, Bacillus firmus, Bacillus megaterium, Bacillus spp.) tested for inhibition of genotoxicity against 4 genotoxins (4-nitroquinoline-1-oxide [4-NQO], the nitrosamine N-methyl-N′-nitro-nitrosoguanidine [MNNG], AFB1, and MeIQ), all strains reduced genotoxicity without the species-strain specificities that have been reported for the probiotics lactobacilli and bifidobacteria.
 The bacilli exhibited higher antigenotoxicity against the direct genotoxin 4-NQO (greater than 92%) than the probiotic Lactobacillus rhamnosus GG (85.7%) and the dairy lactobacilli; however, L. rhamnosus was more active against MeIQ (62.8%) and AFB1 (80.8%) than the bacilli (range, 25% to 45% and 25% to 64.3%, respectively).
-L. rhamnosus was ineffective against MNNG, whereas the bacilli strains exhibited 78% to 99% genotoxin inhibitory activity.Cenci 2008
+L. rhamnosus was ineffective against MNNG, whereas the bacilli strains exhibited 78% to 99% genotoxin inhibitory activity.(Cenci 2008) B. clausii was also found to induce apoptosis in HCT-116 cell lines.(Yenuganti 2021)

 Dysbiosis (antibiotic-associated diarrhea)

-A systematic review of published trials of probiotic use for the prevention or treatment of various diseases assessed the effectiveness of probiotics to correct dysbiosis (ie, antibiotic-associated diarrhea) resulting from disease or disruptive events.
-No trials assessing the ability of B. clausii to restore or improve normal microbiota were identified, and trial results regarding the eradication of H. pylori and the treatment of pediatric diarrhea were not significant.McFarland 2014
+A systematic review of published trials evaluating probiotic use for the prevention or treatment of various diseases included assessment of probiotic effectiveness in correcting dysbiosis (ie, antibiotic-associated diarrhea) resulting from disease or disruptive events.
+The review concluded that the degree of dysbiosis improvement is dependent on the enrolled population and timing of microbiological assays.
+The claim for correcting dysbiosis is poorly supported for most probiotic strains and requires further research.
+No trials assessing the ability of B. clausii to restore or improve normal microbiota were identified, and trial results regarding the eradication of H. pylori and the treatment of pediatric diarrhea were not significant.(McFarland 2014)

 H. pylori treatment–induced adverse effects